Last updated November 9th, 2021.

-Investing in China is Very Hard
+Investing in China is Difficult

-Long-term visas are a total pain to get.
+For example: long-term visas are a total pain to get.
 You’ll need to form a company and make an investment of either US$500,000 in China’s underdeveloped west, over US$1,000,000 in a central province, or US$2,000,000 in any other region to get a Chinese investment visa.

 In addition, you’ll have to get a medical certificate, criminal record check, proof of personal tax payment, and tons of corporate documents such as an annual inspection and asset valuation report.